LabShengLi/nanome/docs/Usage.md

 Succeeded   : 14
 ```

-The output files of pipeline on E. coli data by all tools are below, please also check the pipeline output directory tree for [outputs](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/resources/outputs_ecoli.tree.txt) and [work](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/resources/work_ecoli.tree.txt).
+The output files of pipeline on E. coli data by all tools are below, please also check the pipeline output directory tree for [results](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/resources/outputs_ecoli.tree.txt) and [work](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/resources/work_ecoli.tree.txt).
 The pipeline can also generate [timeline](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/resources/timeline_ecoli.pdf), [report](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/resources/report_ecoli.pdf) and [resource usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/resources/trace_ecoli.txt.tsv).

 # 3. Support for other reference genome
 We now support other reference genome.
-Below is an example of running NANOME for any other reference genomes, please make sure you put reference genome file .fasta and the indexed file into directory [reference-genome-dir], the `--chrSet` is the chomosomes params for the specific genome.
+Below is an example of running NANOME for any other reference genomes, please make sure you put reference genome file .fasta and the indexed file into directory [reference-genome-dir], the `--chrSet` is the chromosomes params for the specific genome.

 ```angular2html
 nextflow run TheJacksonLaboratory/nanome\